 Siri, while sounding okay on the iPhone, doesn't sound like a native English speaker on HomePod.
 Compared to Alexa, Siri sounds horrid.
 Words are hacked together, things aren't pronounced correctly, and everything sounds abrupt.
 There's no fluidity or conversational flair.
 It's a talking computer without personality.

-It's this lack of intelligence that makes everything feel a little disjointed.
+It's this lack of intelligence that makes everything feel a little disjointed if you look at the HomePod as anything more than a streaming music speaker.
 It's as if HomePod exists as a singular entity within the Apple eco-system rather than the conduit for all Apple's devices.
 It feels like it has to be owned by your iPhone, in the same way you would a pair of AirPods, rather than being the heart of your home and music you've been waiting for.
 And that's a little disappointing.
+That’s very different from the experience Amazon or Google are selling.